daisukeadachi/daisukeadachi.github.io/research.md

 Best paper award at the [19th GEP/CEPR Annual Postgraduate Conference](https://www.nottingham.ac.uk/gep/news-events/conferences/2020-21/postgrad-conference-2021.aspx)

 <p align="justify">Robotization has been substituting or complementing workers in a wide range　of occupations.
 To study the strength of this substitutability and the distributional　impacts of robotization, I match unique data on imported robot prices with the occupational　task information to measure the cost of using robots by occupation.
 The　data reveal that a 10% cost reduction induces a 1.2% drop in wages of production　and transportation occupations in the US, suggesting strong substitutability.
 This　finding motivates the development of a model in which robots are traded and can　substitute labor with different elasticities of substitution across occupations.
 Using　a model-implied optimal instrumental variable, I estimate higher elasticity of substitution　between robots and workers than that of general capital goods in production　and transportation occupations.
 These estimates imply that the adoption of industrial　robots significantly affects wage polarization in the US.</p>

-### [Adverse Selection and Moral Hazard in Corporate Insurance Markets: Evidence from the 2011 Thailand Floods](./assets/papers/Thai_insurance 221021.pdf) (with Hiroyuki Nakata, Yasuyuki Sawada, and Kunio Sekiguchi).
-Revision requested at the *Journal of Economic Behavior & Organization*.

-<p align="justify">This paper is the first empirical study on adverse selection and moral hazard in the corporate disaster insurance market.
-By constructing and examining a unique plant-level panel dataset on the 2011 Thailand floods, we overcome the general lack of data that has previously prevented a systematic study on the issue.
-By exploiting unexpected, large losses caused by a severe disaster, we find evidence of adverse selection for both property and business interruption insurance.
-Moral hazard, measured by impacts on recovery efforts, is also found for both types of insurance, albeit more salient effects for business interruption insurance.